the-paid-actor/dcs-dtc/README.md

 ## A10C

-- pressing the "CMSP RTN Key" button for more than 1 second will command the upload of the current preset.
+- pressing the "IFF" button in the UFC panel for more than 1 second will command the upload of the current preset.

 ## CH47F